Kendang: Kendang making

 Good kendang instruments are said to be made from the wood of jackfruit, coconuts or cempedak.
 Buffalo hide is often used for the bam (inferior surface which emits low-pitch beats) while soft goatskin is used for the chang (superior surface which emits high-pitch beats).

 The skin is stretched on y-shaped leather or rattan strings, which can be tightened to change the pitch of the heads.
 The thinner the leather the sharper the sound.

 Accompaniments

 Javanese

-In Gamelan Reog, kendhang are used To accompany the Reog Ponorogo art, the sound produced by Kendhang Reog is very distinctive with the beat of "dang thak dhak thung glhang".
+In Gamelan Reog, kendhang are used to accompany the Reog Ponorogo art, and the sound produced by Kendhang Reog is very distinctive with the beat of "dang thak dhak thung glhang".
 The existence of Kendang Reog is currently the largest in the world of the existing types of Kendhang.

 In Gamelan Surakarta, four sizes of kendhang are used: